 - how information is held; or

-- use or disclosure of information by Estate Baron.
+- use or disclosure of information by Konkrete.

-Estate Baron will take reasonable steps to provide a copy of this Policy to anyone who requests it, free of charge and in the form requested.
+Konkrete will take reasonable steps to provide a copy of this Policy to anyone who requests it, free of charge and in the form requested.
 We do not charge for receiving a request to access or correct personal information, although we may charge a reasonable amount to cover the cost of processing such a request.
-In this situation, Estate Baron will provide an estimate of how much the service will cost and request an agreement to the cost before proceeding.
+In this situation, Konkrete will provide an estimate of how much the service will cost and request an agreement to the cost before proceeding.

 Further information can be requested, access to information can be requested and complaints can be made using the contact details set out below.